bambooforest/tono_db/README.md

 # Tables for the paper

 Recreate some of the tables.

-## Merge the tables

 First merge the tonodb tables.

 ``` r
 tonodb <- left_join(values, languages, by=c("Language_ID"="ID"))